fishks/other/README.md

 # other

-A libxl python wrapper.  libxlpy vs2019 x64
+-libxl 	A libxl python 3 wrapper.